 Making virtual railway testing a reality

-On-track testing of new and modified rolling stock is difficult and can be expensive.
+On-track testing of new and modified rolling stock can be challenging and expensive.
 Ilse explores how virtual testing can reduce real-life test requirements, improving project performance

 Why do we need virtual testing?

-In the certification phase of new or modified rolling stock, I see traditional on-track testing becoming more and more difficult and consequently more costly for clients.
+During the certification phase of new or modified rolling stock, I observe traditional on-track testing becoming increasingly difficult and consequently more costly for clients.
 Limited availability of test tracks, stricter safety requirements and high costs to plan and replan test runs are often key reasons for testing challenges experienced.

 In addition, on-track tests are not always desirable from a safety perspective as some tests can be damaging to the trains or the infrastructure.
 Obvious destructive examples are derailment and crash tests.
-Therefore, to minimise costs and track testing time required, I believe that it is increasingly important to consider and use innovative alternatives where possible, to reduce the on-track testing scope in projects.
+Therefore, to minimise costs and track the testing time required, I believe it is increasingly important to consider and use innovative alternatives where possible, thereby reducing the on-track testing scope in projects.

 What is virtual testing?

 Virtual testing (or virtual certification) is a useful alternative to physical testing.
-Virtual testing can mean full computer simulations, but it also includes tests where the system to be evaluated is placed in a simulation environment.
+Virtual testing can involve full computer simulations, but it also encompasses tests where the system to be evaluated is placed in a simulated environment.
 This is known as ‘Hardware in the loop’ or ‘Software in the loop’ testing.
-At Ricardo we have developed many possibilities to both test both vehicles and infrastructure virtually.
+At Ricardo we have developed many possibilities to test both vehicles and infrastructure virtually.
 In my opinion, it is likely that vehicle testing will never be fully virtual, but it can certainly help significantly reduce the on-track test requirements, saving clients both time and money.

 Even if you have access to on-track test facilities, I would still consider using virtual testing.
-Its use can reduce both planning and safety risks significantly and reduce the overall project cost.
+Its use can significantly reduce both planning and safety risks, as well as the overall project cost.
 Who can ignore these benefits?
-How much time and money can be saved depends on the balance between the effort needed to create a model, and the cost of on-track testing.
+How much time and money can be saved depends on the balance between the effort needed to create a model and the cost of on-track testing.
 If an existing model can be reused, then virtual testing becomes very interesting.

 What types of testing can be virtual?